 Tree and the stone were one…”

-By now, Dr. Angelou had invoked strong Rock, and singing River, and in a deft transcendence that is akin ala transubstantiation- called upon “creator” and I and the tree, and stone were one.
+By now, Dr. Angelou had invoked strong Rock, and singing River, and in a deft transcendence that is akin ala transubstantiation- called upon “creator” and I and the tree, and stone was one.
 This was more than poetry, this was liturgy.
-And in true liturgical fashion there was dogma.
+And in true liturgical fashion, there was dogma.
 “Come clad in peace and study war no more”

 Not too dissimilar from this line from the Charge of the Goddess, “Nor do I demand aught of sacrifice, for behold, I am the Mother of all things and My love is poured out upon the earth.”